This post may contain affiliate links. Please read our disclosure policy.

-This caprese salad just took it to the NEXT LEVEL.
+This Asparagus and Tomato Caprese Salad with Burrata and Herbs just took things to the NEXT LEVEL.

-You can use any sort of tomato, but I love using heirloom tomatoes here to add color and character to the dish.
+You can use any sort of tomato in this Asparagus and Tomato Caprese Salad with Burrata recipe, but I love using heirloom tomatoes here to add color and character to the dish.
 It’s been said, you eat with your eyes and, well, this dish is very pretty on the eyes indeed!

 Asparagus and Tomato Caprese Salad with Burrata and Herbs

 - 2 tbsp loosely packed basil, sliced into thin ribbons